microsoft/TypeScript/doc/spec.md

 interface A { next: A; }
 ```

-contains an infinitely nested sequence of ‘next’ properties.
+contains an infinitely nested sequence of 'next' properties.
 Types such as this are perfectly valid but require special treatment when determining type relationships.
 Specifically, when comparing types *S* and *T* for a given relationship (identity, subtype, or assignability), the relationship in question is assumed to be true for every directly or indirectly nested occurrence of the same *S* and the same *T* (where same means originating in the same declaration and, if applicable, having identical type arguments).
-For example, consider the identity relationship between ‘A’ above and ‘B’ below:
+For example, consider the identity relationship between 'A' above and 'B' below:

 ```TypeScript
 interface B { next: C; }